lachrist/aran/README.md

 } ());
 ```

-To perform the instrumentation, `Aran` needs to know the name of the global variable holding the trap functions as well as the traps to be inserted.
+To perform instrumentation, Aran needs to know the name of the global variable referencing the traps as well as the names of the traps implemented by the user.
-The returned instrumentation function simply replaces language constructs with call to traps functions; it expects JavaScript code and returns its instrumented version as well as its [AST](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API).
+The returned instrumentation function simply replaces language constructs with call to traps functions; it expects JavaScript code and returns its instrumented version.
 To create a standalone analysis, it suffices to concatenate the analysis with the instrumented code.

 ```javascript